lancedolan/webpack-react-example/readme.md

 significantly.

 ```
-webpack-example/
+webpack-react-skeleton/
-├─ app/                     # All source which composes this frontend app, uncompiled/processed
+├─ app/                     # All source which compose this frontend app, uncompiled/unprocessed
 │  ├─ html/                 # HTML - react apps will be initialized on some of these pages
 │  ├─ js/                   # JavaScript applications which can be initialized and run on html pages
 │  │  ├─ components/        # React components